shadybraden/loggifly/README.md

 ### Installation via Docker Compose

-1. Create a folder on your system and place the config.yaml there.
+1. Create a folder on your system, place the [config.yaml](config.yaml) there and edit it to fit your needs and preferences.
 2. Create a `docker-compose.yaml` file in your project and adjust it to your needs.
 In the volumes section you will have to specify the path to your config file.
-If you want you can uncomment the environment section to set some settinga directly in your compose.
+If you want, you can uncomment the environment section to set some settings directly in your compose.
 (Or use an .env file)

 ```yaml
 version: "3.8"